joshjon/dota-clarity/README.md

 ### API Gateway

 Dota Clarity REST API to expose the application's profile and match data.
+It is authenticated using Amazon Cognito User Pools with every request requiring an access token.
 Resources and methods are linked to the Lambda functions above.

 Documentation of the API can be found here: [Dota Clarity REST API Resources](/docs/README.md).